Workshop 2025 & Featured Guest Instructors

 7-8: Tara: Optional Writing Activity

 9:30-10:30: Book Sales.
 Open to the Public.
-Table for those who requested it on their registration sheet.
+Half table for those who requested it on their registration sheet.

 11:50-Noon: In Gratitude.
 Next Time.
 Surveys.
 Group Photo.
 Adjournment.